JsAndDotNet/Fitbit/README.md

 &nbsp;
 ## Overall

-Overall, this technique is proving a good framework to help build back up following Covid.
+Overall, this technique has proved a good framework to help build back up following Covid.